 My story thus far is a long one, with many twists in the road.
 But I shall endeavour to tell it the best I can, and hopefully as succinctly as possible.
 I wouldn’t want to keep you here all day, or was that all night.

 In January just after arriving back to boarding school in London (I live in South Africa) I fell ill.
 I had sharps pains in my right abdomen.
 At first when i went to the nurses they dismissed it as merely stomach pain, may due to a virus or something.
-But the pain didn’t abate, and I was back the weak later, to see the doctor, who came twice a week.
+But the pain didn’t abate, and I was back a weak later, to see the doctor, who came twice a week.
 She examined me, and due to the position of the pain and my response, decided it could be appendicitis.

 Anyway, where was I..
 Oh yes, once the blood and urine results came back I was seen by a surgical attending, who from my bloods thought it was unlikely I had appendicitis, but after examining me was convinced I had.
 So the waiting game continued, as we patiently, or in my case grumpily, waited to be seen by the surgeon on call.

 While waiting my house parent and I noticed and joked about how all the prisoners/criminals, and there seemed to be an inordinate amount of people in handcuffs there that evening, went through much more quickly than anyone else.
 Ironic no?
 I guess they want to get them out quickly, so that they didn’t frighten people off?